nigelhorne/Array-Iterator/README.md

 - **Array::Iterator::BiDirectional**

-    Adds the ability to move backwards and forwards through the array.
+    Adds the ability to move backward and forward through the array.

 - **Array::Iterator::Circular**